Looking for ways to organize kids’ clothes?

 These black and white labels have big pictures to help non-readers know where to put their clothes.
 Click on the image to go to their site for free printable labels.

-This set of labels has such sweet graphics, and I also like the idea of putting labels INSIDE the drawers as shown in the image, as well.
+This set of labels has such sweet graphics.
+And I also like the idea of putting labels INSIDE the drawers as shown in the image, as well.

 And finally, what to do with “hand-me-ups” and how to pass them from child to child.